MatiOpazo/MOB_Portfolio/README.md

 _October - November 2020_

-* Creates a model that estimates the vehicles prices in USA with MAE ~ $ 2.5k to help people to negotiate the price of some vehicle.
+* Worked a model which estimates the vehicles prices in USA with MAE ~ $ 2.5k to help people to negotiate the price of some vehicle.
 * Used data from Kaggle platform.
 * Cleaned, explained, visualize the data and then model building for predict price.
 * Predictions by three models: Multiple Regression, Random Forest and K-nearest Neighbors Regression.